 It is one of Blochman's few stories set among the intelligentsia, along with "The Swami of Northbank".
 The people in the story are all "knowledge workers": people who produce knowledge the way characters in other Blochman tales produce food or minerals.
 The characters in the story do not merely stand around and expound on their intellectual specialty.
 Each has a job, and each is busy producing something as part of it.
 This beehive of work is integrated into the mystery plot.
 Both the Library and the knowledge work are part out the main productive output of New York City, its work as an industrial center of the mind.
 The story continues Blochman's interest in the life of New York City started in See You at the Morgue.
 Blochman also views the Library as a window on the world: he emphasizes the Oriental Room, the Slavonic Room, and other centers of International scholarship in the Library.
 He also shows how the Library is the center of what we today call multi-media, including music, radio and dance.
 This makes the Library virtually the "brain center" of Blochman's universe, the central locale connecting up all of Blochman's interests.

 Kenneth Kilkenny and Dr. Joseph Rosenkohl return in this story, and Blochman clearly hoped to make them series sleuths at this point of his career.
 However, the young hero and amateur sleuth who is the novella's Point of View character does most of the actual detection in the tale.
-As far as I know, this story marks the second and last appearance of Kilkenny and Rosenkohl in a Blochman tale.
+As far as I know, this story marks the second and last appearance of Kilkenny and Rosenkohl in a long Blochman tale.
+Kilkenny will reappear later in at least one short story.

 The structure of the story has several Blochman trademarks: